Ranked for the 22nd consecutive year as one of the best places to work in Canada.

 Recognized for the 10th consecutive year as a Top Employer for Young People.

 Initially, our reputation in Alberta was built upon our work in the oil industry.
-While this work is still prominent in our Calgary office, students can also expect to work in bankruptcy, competition, securities, M&A, commodity tax, customs/trade, corporate tax, public infrastructure projects, energy, financial services, IT, IP, litigation, environmental, fraud and commercial real estate.
-Calgary remains our largest office with over 190 lawyers and business advisors.
+While this work is still prominent in our Calgary office, students can also expect to work in energy transition and renewables, bankruptcy, competition, securities, M&A, commodity tax, customs/trade, corporate tax, public infrastructure projects, energy, financial services, IT, IP, litigation, environmental, fraud and commercial real estate.
+Our Calgary office is home to over 150 lawyers and business advisors.

 With 40 lawyers and business advisors, our Edmonton office offers the best of both worlds.
 As a smaller office, it provides you with the entrepreneurial and creative experience of a boutique while still giving you access to the work and resources of a major national firm.

 Our Vancouver office has grown significantly in recent years and we currently have more than 60 legal professionals in key practices and industries that support and complement our firm's core strengths.
 Our students can expect to work on matters in the following areas: litigation, regulatory, environmental, aboriginal, commercial real estate, infrastructure, ESG, M&A, corporate/commercial, securities, energy and mining law.

 From West to ‘Est,’ we have embarked on a journey to better serve our clients at the heart of their operations.
 Since launching our Montréal office in early 2023, we've rapidly expanded, building a team of experts across essential practice areas.
 This move offers students the opportunity to engage with matters spanning corporate litigation, capital projects, class actions, international arbitration, tax, real estate, infrastructure, agribusiness, privacy and more.
 Stay tuned as we open our doors to our first cohort of students in Spring 2024!

 Frequently Asked Questions